Staging a Home for Sale: The Cost, Reason & Value

-Leaving everything in place.
-Whether you’re a little biased toward your current home decor or you’re just uninterested in putting forth effort for a short term change, leaving your home “as is” is perfectly fine.
+Leave everything as is.
+Whether you’re a little biased toward your current home decor or you’re just uninterested in putting forth effort for a short-term change, leaving your home “as is” is perfectly fine.
 Prospective buyers are still able to walk through and see possibilities when it comes to interior design and use of home space.

 Show your empty home.
-Maybe your next home was way too good to be true, you just needed to move everything in ASAP.
-It could be a shorter commute to work, much needed extra space, even a cross country move.
-All things considered, it would be helpful to have your bed, TV, and a couch or two with you.
-When you think about expenses that go along with moving, it makes even more sense to move everything at once versus a little bit at a time.
+Maybe your next home was too good to be true, you just had to move everything in ASAP.
+It could be a shorter commute to work, or much needed extra space, even a cross-country move.
+All things considered; it would be helpful to have your bed, TV, and a couch or two.
+When you think about moving expenses, it may make the most sense to move everything at once versus a little at a time.
 If that’s the case, there’s nothing wrong with having a Realtor® show your empty home, especially if you’re in a seller’s market where homes are moving fast!

-Virtual staging.
-Virtual staging is exactly what it sounds like: it’s staging your vacant home through use of technology.
-What makes is a great option?
+Incorporate virtual staging.
+Virtual staging is exactly what it sounds like — it’s staging your vacant home through the use of technology.
+What makes it a great option?
 It’s less stressful on the seller, especially if they are not interested in having large furniture moved into and out of their home.
 As far as the prospective buyers go, it’s more useful than seeing an empty home.
 While they still see a physically empty home when visiting in person, they at least have the technology at their fingertips to see the home’s potential.